Hussein-Fouani/springboot-blog-rest-api/README.md

 Follow the [AWS Deployment Guide](aws-deployment.md) for step-by-step instructions on deploying the Spring boot Blog app on AWS cloud for production.

----

-Feel free to customize this README with your specific project details, and replace placeholders like `https://github.com/yourusername/spring-blog-app.git` with the actual links and information.
----